Everything You Need to Know About Linkedin Read Receipts

 Advantages of LinkedIn Read Receipts

 If you’re not bothered by LinkedIn read receipts, there are actually some ways that you can use them to your advantage.
-For example, if you want to make sure someone sees your message, you can wait to see the read receipt before following up.
+For example, if you want to make sure someone sees your message request, you can wait before following up.
 This way, you know they’ve definitely seen it and there’s no need to worry about whether or not they received your message.
 Additionally, you can use read receipts as a way to gauge someone’s interest.
-If you’ve sent a message and they haven’t read it within a reasonable amount of time, it’s likely that they’re not interested in what you have to say.
+If you’ve sent a message request and they haven’t read it within a reasonable amount of time, it’s likely that they’re not interested in what you have to say.
 In this case, you may want to save your energy and move on to someone who is more responsive.

 Another advantage is that LinkedIn read receipts can be a great way to start a conversation.
 If you see that someone has read your message but hasn’t responded, you can follow up with them and ask if they have any questions or if there’s anything you can help them with.
 This is a great way to break the ice and get a conversation going.